-A birthstone is a gemstone made of precious material that symbolizes the month of birth in the Gregorian calendar.
+A birthstone is a gemstone made of a precious material that symbolizes the month of birth in the Gregorian calendar.
 They are also referred to as anniversary gemstones and birthday gemstones.

 Many countries have their own list of birthstones, so many lists are inconsistent.
 However, the American National Retail Jewelers Association, American Gem Society, and the National Jewelers Association established an official list of birthstones in 1952.
 There are a total of twelve birthstones, one for each month of the year.

 List of Birthstones